awsdocs/aws-lambda-developer-guide/doc_source/csharp-exceptions.md

 You should see the invocation response in your command prompt\.

 Lambda also records up to 256 KB of the error object in the function's logs\.
-For more information, see [AWS Lambda function logging in C\#](csharp-logging.md)\.
+For more information, see [Lambda function logging in C\#](csharp-logging.md)\.

 ## Error handling in other AWS services<a name="csharp-exceptions-other-services"></a>